benjystanton/benjystanton.github.io/src/posts/2014-11-25-swansea-design-meet-up.md

 ## 11th December 2014

-  * Went to [Design Stuff Cardiff][6] to check it out and have a chat with the organisers.
+  * Went to Design Stuff Cardiff to check it out and have a chat with the organisers.

 ## 5th December 2014